New York | Aug 16, 1777

 After heavy fighting, American forces were able to breach their enemy’s small redoubt.
 Stark later claimed it was “the hottest engagement I have ever witnessed, resembling a continual clap of thunder."
 For some combatants, the fight was personal.
 It was a desperate struggle; former friends who had grown up together in Vermont or the surrounding area found themselves facing off with each other.

 A century later, a romanticized tale, reportedly written by a German veteran of the battle, gained popularity and currency.
 “For a few seconds the scene which ensued defies all power of language to describe,” he recalled.
 “The bayonet, the butt of the rifle, the sabre, the pike were in full play as men fell, as they rarely fall in modern war, under the direct blows of their enemies.”

 The defeat put a major strain on Burgoyne’s army, which, in addition to the casualties suffered, never secured the provisions the British commander needed.
-Burgyone’s Indian allies lost confidence in him and his mission and left his army to fend for itself in the New York wilderness – deprived of its best scouting forces.
+Burgoyne's Native American allies lost confidence in him and his mission and left his army to fend for itself in the New York wilderness – deprived of its best-scouting forces.
 The Battle of Bennington was the precursor to the defeat of Burgoyne’s army two months later at Saratoga, turning the tide of war in favor of the Americans.

 Est. Casualties: 555